pooltogether/v4-docs/docs/libraries/v4-utils-js/index.md

 The `@pooltogether/v4-utils-js` [node module package](https://www.npmjs.com/package/@pooltogether/v4-utils-js) provides calculations, computations and general utility functions for the PoolTogether V4 protocol.

-As normally the case, the utility library was designed to be modular: enabling developers to more easily use low-level primitives to create the higher-level abstractions/operations.
+As normally the case, the utility library was designed to be modular.
+Enabling developers to more easily use low-level primitives to create the higher-level computations/operations.
+High-order operations like `winningPicks()` which takes an `address`, plus `Draw` and `PrizeDistribution` EVM structs fetched via `v4-js-client`: returning encoded transactions **ready for any EVM network**.

-High-order operations like `winningPicks` which takes an account address, plus historical chain state fetched via `v4-js-client` and returns an encoded transaction that's ready to be sent to any EVM supported network.
+Helping with both **low-level calculations** and **higher-order computations**, plus **essential utilities** like encoding, filtering and sorting.

 **Join the PoolTogether Discord, ask questions and get help from the community.**

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/JFBPMxv5tr)

-### Calculate
+**Calculate**
 - [calculateCardinality](calculate#calculatecardinality)
 - [calculateFractionOfPrize](calculate#calculatefractionofprize)
 - [calculateNormalizedBalancePicksFromTotalPicks](calculate#calculatenormalizedbalancepicksfromtotalpicks)